NativeScript/nativescript-cli/docs/man_pages/project/testing/build-android.md

 * `--copy-to` - Specifies the file path where the built `.apk` will be copied.
 If it points to a non-existent directory path, it will be created.
 If the specified value is existing directory, the original file name will be used.
 * `--bundle` - Specifies that the `webpack` bundler will be used to bundle the application.
 * `--env.*` - Specifies additional flags that the bundler may process.
 May be passed multiple times.
 Supported additional flags:
-    *   `--env.aot` - creates Ahead-Of-Time build (Angular only)
+    *   `--env.aot` - creates Ahead-Of-Time build (Angular only).
-    *   `--env.snapshot`- creates Snapshot (only on Mac OS & only for Android)
+    *   `--env.snapshot`- creates [Snapshot](https://docs.nativescript.org/performance-optimizations/bundling-with-webpack#v8-heap-snapshot) (only for release builds on Mac OS & for Android).
-    *   `--env.uglify` - obfuscates the code with Uglify.js
+    *   `--env.uglify` - provides basic obfuscation and smaller app size.
-    *   `--env.report` - creates a report inside a `report` folder in the root folde
+    *   `--env.report` - creates a Webpack report inside a `report` folder in the root folder.
     *   `--env.sourceMap` - creates inline source maps (useful for debbuging bundled app).
-    *   `--env.hiddenSourceMap` - creates sources maps in the root folder (useful for Crashlytics usage with bundled app in release)
+    *   `--env.hiddenSourceMap` - creates sources maps in the root folder (useful for Crashlytics usage with bundled app in release).
 * `--aab` - Specifies that the build will produce an Android App Bundle(`.aab`) file.

 <% if(isHtml) { %>